awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 ## Adding a policy for WebSocket requests to your IAM role<a name="websocket-iam-med"></a>

-To use the WebSocket protocol to call Amazon Transcribe Medical, you need to attach the following policy to the AWS Identity and Access Management \(IAM\) role that makes the request\.
+To use the WebSocket protocol to call Amazon Transcribe Medical, you need to attach the following policy to the IAM role that makes the request\.

 ```
 {